boniolp/boniolp.github.io/index.md

 ## News

 I am looking for an intern starting in september.
-More info [here](https://boniolp.github.io/topics).
+You may find more info [here](https://boniolp.github.io/topics).

 ## Students